drcmda/react-contextual/API.md

 import { connect } from 'react-contextual'
 ```

-`connect` is sugar for `connect`.
-You don't need to worry about the actual context in that case, but you could use `connect` if you supply it, then you could even mix it with other contexts:
+`connect` is sugar for `context`.
+You don't need to worry about the actual context in that case, but you could use `context` if you supply it, then you could even mix it with other contexts:

 ```js
 import { context, StoreContext } from 'react-contextual'